 Welcome to the Windows Routing Information page

-Windows Routing is a difficult stability concept and probably should not be used.
+Windows is a difficult stability concept and probably should not be used.
+Windows routing is a bit harder to control.
 There are better, more reliable and cost effective, hardware routers available.
-It is difficult to justify this costly operating system.
+It is difficult to justify this costly operating system in such a simple application.

-Windows Routing uses the RIP routing protocol.
+Windows Routing does not have a routing protocol by default.
+It can use the RIP routing protocol with the application of the proper programs.
 For more information about the RIP protocol, click here.

 Setting up a router in Windows is fairly easy, and can be completed in a few easy steps: